DerMakaber/pahoMQTT-for-Defold/README.md

 # PahoMQTT for Defold

-The Paho MQTT Client for Defold.
+The Paho MQTT client prepared for Defold.
 Originally written by Kévin KIN-FOO and available at https://www.hivemq.com/blog/mqtt-client-library-encyclopedia-paho-lua/